Jaecko/gulp_new_project_basis/README.md

 ### Visual Studio Code

-Install and start the **LiveReload** plugin so that your page reloads on your browser.
+Install and start the **Live Server** plugin so that your page reloads on your browser.

 ### Compiles files